One Pot Lasagna – Quick and Easy for Busy Weeknights

 - Brown the meat

-In a bowl, combine the egg, cottage cheese (or ricotta), Parmesan, and half of the mozzarella cheese.
-Mix until well blended. - Add cheese
+Next add the cottage cheese (or ricotta), Parmesan, and half of the mozzarella cheese.
+Mix until well blended. - Add cheese on top

 Variations & Substitutions